 Fresh air enters the heater or the ventilator ducts through the grille at the rear of the bonnet lid.
-Air is extracted from the interior of the vehicle through outlets at the rear edges
+Air is extracted from the interior of the vehicle through outlets at the rear edges of the doors.

 There are differences between the heater used on Base models and other versions in the Escort range.
-On Base models, a twospeed fan switch is used instead of the threeposition switch used on other versions.
+On Base models, a two-speed fan switch is used instead of the three-position switch used on other versions.
 On all models except the Base version, central and side window vents are incorporated in the facia panel.